-Tony is the owner of r+m and has 20 years’ experience as a landscape architect.
-He has designed streetscapes, city plazas, subdivisions, campuses, reserves and residential sites for private clients, government departments, and regional and district councils throughout New Zealand.
+Tony is the owner of r+m and has over 20 years’ experience as a landscape architect.
+He has designed streetscapes, city plazas, subdivisions, campuses, tourist resorts, reserves and residential sites for private clients, government departments, and regional and district councils throughout New Zealand.

 Tony undertakes visual impact and landscape assessments and presents expert evidence at council hearings, in the Environment Court and the Board of Enquiry.
-He has been a tutor and examiner at Lincoln University’s School of Landscape Architecture for the past 15 years and has taught in Singapore.
+He has been a tutor and examiner at Lincoln University’s School of Landscape Architecture (SOLA) for the past 17 years and has taught for SOLA in Singapore.

-Moves: by Ford Mondeo wagon, Mizuno running shoes and Salomon trail shoes
+Moves: by Ford Mondeo wagon and Salomon trail shoes

-Drinks: Two Thumb NZ Pale Ale, Panhead ‘Supercharger’, Macs ‘Hop Rocker’ and Three Boys Oyster Stout
+Drinks: Two Thumb NZ Pale Ale, Panhead ‘Supercharger’and anything from 'Garage Project'

-Favourite space in Christchurch: the deck of Harlequin Public House, tracks of Bottle Lake Forest, the Port Hills, and the courtyard designed by Sir Miles Warren that he looks onto from his desk
+Favourite space in Christchurch: the eclectic nature of Volstead, tracks of Bottle Lake Forest, the Port Hills, and the courtyard designed by Sir Miles Warren that he looks onto from his desk

 Supports: most things